Fast-Trips/fast-trips/_sources/index.rst.txt

 ----------
 Fast-trips can be used for analyzing short-term effects as well as long range planning when linked up with a `travel demand modeling  <https://zephyrtransport.github.io/zephyr-directory/project-groups/abm-platforms/>`_ tool such as `ActivitySim <https://github.com/UDST/activitysim>`_:

-* An analyst who wants to study the effect of a on service reliability of a schedule change.
+* An analyst who wants to study the effect of a schedule change on service reliability.
 * An analyst who wants to evaluate a service plan for a special event.
 * A modeler who wants to include capacity constraints and reliability as a performance metric for long-range planning investments as evaluated in a long range transportation plan.